microsoft/vscode-react-native/README.md

 # Customize metro configuration

-Metro is a JavaScript bundler for React Native and include in React Native package.
+Metro is a JavaScript bundler for React Native and included in React Native package.
 Metro configuration can be customized in `metro.config.js`.

 # Debugging React Native applications